limitlesslab/AI-upscaling-models/README.md

-# AI Upscaling Models
+# Advanced AI Restoration Models
-My manually-trained AI models for photorealistic image upscaling and restoration.
-Built on SwinIR, ESRGAN, RealPLKSR and other architectures and trained on a fully custom high-end dataset (12,000+ real-world HD images), which took several months to compile.
-Models excel at restoring authentic textures (skin, fabric, grit) and handle various types of degradation.
+This repository contains a suite of high-performance AI models for photorealistic upscaling and restoration.
+Each model, built on architectures including SwinIR, ESRGAN, RealPLKSR and others, has been meticulously trained on my own dataset: a library of over 12,000 hand-selected, high-complexity real-world images.
+The result of this months-long dataset curation effort is a set of models that excel at rendering authentic textures (skin, fabric, grit) and intelligently handling a wide variety of image degradation.